Post-MSN to DNP Application Requirements

 - Your educational and professional goals and how the DNP program will facilitate reaching these goals.
 Include your preliminary ideas for a DNP Project.

 - Your professional practice since graduation from your RN and/or APRN program.
 In what ways have you demonstrated leadership in your clinical practice?

 - How do you envision the role of the DNP in the future of health care delivery?

 Letters of Recommendation

-- A current clinical supervisor or nurse manager who has direct knowledge of your skills in the clinical setting and how those skills will translate into the Family Nurse Practitioner role.
+- A current clinical supervisor or nurse manager who has direct knowledge of your skills in the clinical setting and how those skills will translate into the DNP role.

 - A professor, faculty member, or academic advisor who can provide a meaningful assessment of your academic record.
-If you have been out of school for five years or more, a nurse educator or clinical instructor can provide the academic recommendation.
+If you have been out of school for five years or more, a recent nurse educator, preceptor, or clinical instructor can provide the academic recommendation.

 - A current clinical, professional colleague who can comment on your clinical performance and leadership abilities.